agreenbaum/gsgs/README.md

 Provided are also:

 * zerniketools.py - for zernike smoothing an simulating aberrations.
-Mostly using programs from Tim van Werkhoven's [python](http://python101.vanwerkhoven.org)
+Put together mostly using a few programs from Tim van Werkhoven's [python](https://github.com/tvwerkhoven)
 * simtools.py - some stuff for generating fake data, pupils, etc.

 ###GSGS Demo###